jrandleman/Heist-Scheme/README.md

 0. Reader-modifying operations must be done in a seperate file and loaded with `-l`!
    * These include [`infix!`](#Infix--Infixr), [`infixr!`](#Infix--Infixr), [`unfix!`](#Unfix), [`define-reader-syntax`](#Syntax-Procedures), & [`define-reader-alias`](#Define-Reader-Alias)!
    * IE: `$ heist -cps -l reader_modifications.scm file_to_interpret.scm`
-1. Affects the REPL, scripts, and `-compile`!
+1. Affects the REPL, scripts, and `-c`!
    * Use with the REPL wraps every expression in a unique [`scm->cps`](#scm-cps) block!

 ### `-infix` Operators: